Hey friend,

 Sunday night is when I actually SLOW DOWN and do something that feels nourishing:

-Hot bath or shower (with a lavender shower steamer - GAME CHANGER)
+Hot bath or shower (I prefer a shower with a lavender shower steamer - GAME CHANGER)

 Skincare routine

-Reading a few pages of a good book
+Reading (or listening to) a few pages of a good book

 Just... being still